Skip to content

 What Breaks

 Cross-repo dependencies.
-When a change in one rig requires a coordinated change in another, the orchestration gets manual fast.
-No good automation for "update the API in rig A, then update the client in rig B, then test the integration."
+When a change in one repo requires a coordinated change in another, the orchestration gets manual fast.
+No good automation for "update the API in repo A, then update the client in repo B, then test the integration."
 This is a gap.

 Agent drift.
 Long sessions where the agent gradually loses the plot.
 Starts strong, makes good progress, then somewhere around the 40-minute mark begins making changes that don't serve the original goal.
 The fix is short sessions with hard scope boundaries.
 But it means more session overhead.